Is It Finally Time to Impeach Trump?

 Jon: Reportedly, Hunter took that job without ever consulting his father and/or Hunter is definitely a screwup, the Don Jr. of the Biden family, a ne’er-do-well who just trades on his dad’s name.
 The good news is that by all appearances, he is fooling clients into believing he has pull, of which there’s no evidence.

-Do you think it’s inevitable that impeachment is going to happen at this point?
+Ben: Do you think it’s inevitable that impeachment is going to happen at this point?

 Jon: No, not at all.
 The clock is ticking, and once the campaign is underway I think it gets harder.